dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 really know people?
 Are there really "types" of people or is each person their own brilliant, perfect self?
 What makes them laugh, cry or come to understand something they couldn't before?
-Better yet, what if your story allowed someone to understand things that, for the first time, they had been missing out on some crucial aspect of life?
-Or that perhaps everyone has.
+Better yet, what if your story allowed someone to understand things for the first time, that they had otherwise been missing out on?
+Some crucial aspect of life?
+Or something that perhaps everyone has missed in life.

 ### Extrapolating and Intermeshing from Core Ideas